 - A. Submit written warranties to the Owner prior to the date certified for Substantial Completion.
-If the Engineer's Certificate of substantial Completion designates a commencement date for warranties other than the date of Substantial Completion for the Work, or a designated portion of the work, submit written warranties upon request of the Project Manager. - 1.
-When a designated portion of the work is completed and occupied or used by the Owner, by separate agreement with the Contractor during the construction period, submit properly executed warranties to the Project Manager within fifteen days of completion of that designated portion of the work. - B. When a special warranty is required to be executed by the Contractor, or the Contractor and a subcontractor, supplier or manufacturer, prepared a written document that contains appropriate terms and identification, ready for executing by the required parties.
+If the Engineer's Certificate of substantial Completion designates a commencement date for warranties other than the date of Substantial Completion for the Work, or a designated portion of the work, submit written warranties upon request of the Project Manager. - When a designated portion of the work is completed and occupied or used by the Owner, by separate agreement with the Contractor during the construction period, submit properly executed warranties to the Project Manager within fifteen days of completion of that designated portion of the work. - B. When a special warranty is required to be executed by the Contractor, or the Contractor and a subcontractor, supplier or manufacturer, prepared a written document that contains appropriate terms and identification, ready for executing by the required parties.
 Submit a draft to the Engineer for approval prior to final execution. - 1.
-Refer to individual Sections of Division 2 through 16 for specific content requirements, and particular requirements for submittal of special warranties. - C. Form of Submittal: At Final Completion compile two (2) copies of each required warranty and bond properly executed by the Contractor, or by the Contractor, subcontractor, supplier, or manufacturer.
-Organize the warranty documents into an orderly sequence based on the table of contents of the Project Manual. - D. Bind (3) three sets of warranties and bonds in heavy-duty, commercial quality, durable 3ring vinyl covered loose-leaf binders, thickness as necessary to accommodate contents, and sized to receive 8 1/2" by 11" paper. - 1.
+Refer to individual Sections of Division 2 through 28 for specific content requirements, and particular requirements for submittal of special warranties. - C. Form of Submittal: At Final Completion compile two (2) copies of each required warranty and bond properly executed by the Contractor, or by the Contractor, subcontractor, supplier, or manufacturer.
+Organize the warranty documents into an orderly sequence based on the table of contents of the Project Manual. - D. Bind (3) three sets of warranties and bonds in heavy-duty, commercial quality, durable 3-ring vinyl covered loose-leaf binders, thickness as necessary to accommodate contents, and sized to receive 8 1/2" by 11" paper. - 1.
 Provide heavy paper dividers with Celluloid covered tabs for each separate warranty.
 Mark the tab to identify the product or installation.
-Provide a typed description of the product or installation, including the name of the product, and the name, address and telephone number of the installer.
+Provide a typed description of the product or installation, including the name of the product, and the name, address and telephone number of the installer. - 2.
+Identify each binder on the front and the spine with the typed or printed title "WARRANTIES AND BONDS', the Project title or name, and the name of the Contractor.